Key Takeaways

 General rule & exceptions

-Our rights don’t originate in the Constitution.
-But the Constitution, the highest law of the land, is our covenant requiring government to respect each of our pre-existing rights.
-Our rights are much older than government.
+Our rights predate, and don’t originate in the Constitution.
+But the Constitution, the highest law of the land, is our covenant creating a limited government lacking constitutional authority to violate our pre-existing rights.
+Our rights are older than the government — much older.

 As the U.S. Supreme Court ruled: